 Your Radiation Team

 If you're getting radiation to treat cancer, an important person on your medical team will be a radiation oncologist.
-He's a doctor with special training in how to use radiation therapy.
+They are a doctor with special training in how to use radiation therapy.

 Your radiation oncologist will work with other specialists to plan the best way to target the radiation beam at your tumor.
 This team may include a: